ShivamTarte/Intelligent-ChatBot-using-GPT-3.5-API/README.md

 # Intelligent Chatbot with Context Retention and Human-like Responses

-Welcome to our Intelligent Chatbot project!
+Welcome to my Intelligent Chatbot project!
 This chatbot is designed to retain context from previous chats, allowing it to answer related questions and maintain a smooth conversational flow effectively.
 With error handling in place, the chatbot aims to provide human-like responses and ensure a delightful user experience.

 ## Table of Contents
 - [Introduction](#introduction)